Mental Health Week: how I reached remission from severe bipolar disorder and reclaimed my life

 The progression to full remission was steady and took longer than usual because of the damage caused by the failed treatments but within the space of a few months things started to become easier.

-Eight months of treatment and a whole year of steadily getting my confidence back and I am finally able to say that I am back to the authentic version of myself.
+Eight months of treatment with rTMS and a titration up to 800mcg of levothyroxine as well as a whole year of steadily getting my confidence back (thank you pandemic), and I am finally able to say that I am back to the authentic version of myself.

 I don’t doubt my brain, I don’t have to fight to get out of bed in the morning, and I’m relaxed and happy with life.